lucasjellema/tech-radar-prototype2/development-log.md

 - save data to and load data from local storage
 - edit properties author,scope, ..
 - support paste images into blip editor
-- create new blip (with default values) (from context menu on dashboard title)
+- create new blip (with default values) (from context menu on dashboard title); fix the duplication of new blips: caused by creating click handlers over and over again

 ### Resources
 - Using Font Attributes with D3.js https://richardbrath.wordpress.com/2018/11/24/using-font-attributes-with-d3-js/